bescott9944/My-LeftWm--SpectrWM-Dot-Build-Files/README.md

 ```
 One thing I found useful is to search trhough the Bug Reports.
 I found some good
-information that was and is not in the Wike.
+information that was and is not in the Wiki.
-So make sure you check their.
+So make sure you check there.
 Also there's lots of good help on the Github site...
+Also use YAY (or you fav AUR tool) and download the leftwm-git version.
+I was told
+by the Devs this is updated with all the patches often.
+Give it a try!
+I will...
 ```

 I have found some things that were not in the LeftWm Wiki and I got them from the Bug Reports and they fixed my issues.